Quick Summary

 Visual Element: A "Consensus Timeline" graphic showing the evolution of PJI definitions from MSIS 2011 -> ICM 2013 -> MSIS 2018 -> ICM 2025.

-Periprosthetic Joint Infection (PJI) remains the most devastating complication of total joint arthroplasty.
-It is the leading cause of revision knee replacement and the third leading cause of revision hip replacement.
-The economic burden is astronomical, but the human cost—multiple surgeries, prolonged immobility, and antibiotic toxicity—is incalculable.
+Periprosthetic Joint Infection (PJI) remains the most devastating complication of total joint arthroplasty, casting a long shadow over otherwise highly successful procedures.
+It is the leading cause of revision knee replacement and the third leading cause of revision hip replacement globally.
+The economic burden on healthcare systems is astronomical, but the human cost—multiple complex surgeries, prolonged immobility, devastating functional decline, and systemic antibiotic toxicity—is largely incalculable.

-We have moved beyond simple "Cell Count and Culture."
-The 2025 criteria refine the scoring system to include novel biomarkers.
+We have moved far beyond the simple "Cell Count and Culture" days.
+The 2025 criteria further refine the scoring system introduced in 2018, adjusting the weighting of novel biomarkers to maximize both sensitivity and specificity.

 Major Criteria (Definitive Diagnosis)

-- Two separate cultures growing the same organism (phenotypically identical).
+- Two separate tissue or fluid cultures growing the same organism (phenotypically identical).

-If Major criteria are absent, use the weighted score.
-(Thresholds have been tweaked for higher sensitivity).
+If Major criteria are absent, we utilize the weighted scoring system.
+The thresholds have been subtly tweaked in the 2025 consensus to account for higher sensitivity in modern laboratory assays.

 | Marker | Threshold | Score |